 You can upload the following image formats: PNG, GIF, JPG, JPEG, and BMP.
 To preserve optimal performance, there is a 10MB size limit for each upload.

-- Advanced—Override the font and colors inherited from the app’s theme to style the button’s two states: Regular is the state of the button without user interaction and Hover is the button state initiated by the user when they point to or click the button.
+- Advanced—Override the font and colors inherited from the app’s theme to style the button’s two states: Default is the state of the button without user interaction and Hover is the button state initiated by the user when they point to or click the button.

 - Text—Change the font size (in pixels) and color, and style the button text using bold, italic, strikethrough, and underline formatting.